 Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

-What is Payroll Fraud
+What is Payroll Fraud?

 Payroll fraud is when an employee falsifies information in order to receive more financial compensation than they have earned through work.
 It can look like an employee doctoring a time sheet, diverting funds, or creating fake employees.
 We’ll cover the common types of payroll fraud and, most importantly, how to protect your business.